Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Introduction

-To this end, we rely on the approach followed in \cite{taylor_stochastic_2019} to design Lyapunov potentials in a systematic fashion.
+To this end, we rely on the approach followed in \cite{taylor_stochastic_2019} (see also \cite{lessard_analysis_2016,fercoq_defining_2024,upadhyaya_automated_2025}) to study Lyapunov potentials in a systematic fashion.
 It is based on the \textit{Performance Estimation Problem} (PEP) methodology, which originally appeared in \cite{drori_performance_2014}, and was further developed in \cite{taylor_smooth_2017}.
-A similar line of thought was followed in \citep{fercoq_defining_2024}.
-Automated Lyapunov analyses have also been developed in \citep{taylor_lyapunov_2018, upadhyaya_automated_2025} by combining the PEP approach with the \textit{Integral Quadratic Constraints} framework \citep{lessard_analysis_2016}.
-The PEP framework allowed us to numerically drive our theoretical proofs, and to assess the sharpness of our bounds.
+The PEP framework allows to find numerically admissible Lyapunov parameters, but also the ones minimizing the corresponding bias, by reformulating such problem into a semidefinite program.
+It helped us in two ways.
+First it helped us to navigate the space of admissible Lyapunov parameters and to obtain initial guesses for some parameter sequences, which eventually led us to our theoretical proofs.
+The reader curious about this process may check the proofs in the appendix for a more in-depth description.
+Second, it allowed us to numerically assess certain conjectures, such as the bias-optimality of our bounds, or the singularity of critical step-sizes.

+\textbf{Related Work.} In early studies of SGD in the convex (smooth) framework, it was standard to make strong assumptions on the stochastic gradients $\nabla f_{i_t}(x_t)$.
+The oldest, and possibly the best-known, are the uniform boundedness of the variance, and its variant, the uniform boundedness of the gradients, namely \citep{robbins_stochastic_1951,nemirovski_robust_2009,rakhlin_making_2012,schmidt_fast_2013}

+Such assumptions date back to the early works of the 1950s \citep{chung_stochastic_1954,sacks_asymptotic_1958} and continued to be employed until recently \citep{polyak_acceleration_1992a,nemirovski_robust_2009}.
+A culminating contribution to the nonasymptotic analysis of SGD under bounded variance assumptions is \cite{taylor_stochastic_2019}, where new and sharp convergence rates were established.
+Over time, these variance assumptions have been progressively relaxed and replaced by conditions that control the gradient or its variance through quantities such as $\|x\|$ or $\|\nabla f(x)\|$, we refer to the overview in \cite{alacaoglu_towards_2025} and the references therein.
+Nevertheless, variance-based assumptions can be unrealistic in practice \citep{bottou_optimization_2018,nguyen_sgd_2018}.
+Moreover, uniform boundedness of the gradients can never be satisfied for strongly convex functions.

+A new line of research was initiated in \cite{bach_non-asymptotic_2011} by removing any such variance assumptions, followed by the more recent works \citep{needell_stochastic_2016,nguyen_sgd_2018,gower_sgd_2019,gower_sgd_2021,khaled_better_2023,demidovich_guide_2023}.
+The core idea is to exploit the convexity and smoothness to obtain a variance transfer inequality, bounding the variance at any point with a term involving $\sigma^2_*$.
+The new gold standard for the analysis of SGD quickly became to not make any variance assumption when assuming convexity and smoothness, a framework into which our work fits.

+We point out that convexity and smoothness is a sufficient but not a necessary condition to obtain complexity results: all one needs is for some variance transfer inequality to hold.
+We mention for instance the expected smoothness assumption \citep{gower_stochastic_2021,gower_sgd_2019,khaled_better_2023} and the ABC condition \citep{demidovich_guide_2023}, which were shown to be sufficient to establish performance guarantees.
+These assumptions are strictly weaker than convexity and smoothness, enabling the analysis of SGD in a nonconvex framework.
+While our analysis could also be carried out under weaker assumptions than convexity and smoothness, it is unclear how practical such assumptions would be, and we do not delve further into this in this work.